 “Howler” is a British word.
-Broadly speaking, a howler is a kind of blunder.
-A howler is like, but not exactly the same as, other members of the blunders family.
-The blunders family includes bloomers, bloopers, breaks, bulls, flubs, fluffs, gaffes, and similar words, each with a slightly different meaning.
-Compared to some other members of the blunders family, the word howler is quite young.
+A Howler is a kind of blunder.
+A Howler is like, but not the same as, other members of the blunders family.
+The blunders family includes bloomers, bloopers, breaks, bulls, flubs, fluffs, gaffes, and similar words, each slightly different.
+Compared to some other members of the blunders family, the word Howler is relatively young.

-Howler, in the sense of a blunder, traces to the 19th century.
-For example, “howler” appears in a book review published in an early British periodical, the Athenaeum:
+In the sense of a blunder, Howler traces to the 19th century.
+For example, “Howler” appears in a book review published in an early British periodical, the Athenaeum:

-But the word howler also has a narrower meaning.
-Narrowly, the word howler is applied to unconsciously humorous or amusing replies to exam and essay questions in school, college, and university.
-In this sense, a howler need not be a glaring blunder.
+But the word Howler also has a narrower meaning.
+Narrowly, Howler is applied to unconsciously humorous or amusing replies to exam and essay questions in school, college, and university.
+In this sense, a Howler need not be a glaring blunder.
 It need not even be a blunder at all.
-An amusing reply can evoke but a smile and still count as a howler.
+An amusing reply can evoke a smile and still count as a Howler.

 Type 1.
 Misunderstanding words

-- A barrister is a thing which is put up in the street to keep the crowds back.
+- A barrister is a thing that is put up in the street to keep the crowds back.

 - A cadet is a boy who carries golf clubs.

 - Every car is equipped with a corroborator.